Incoming Freshmen Graduating from Schools Outside the U.S.

 International Student Orientation and Registration

-In addition to International student orientation, Freshman and Transfer international students should register and attend the last available dates of Bama Bound new student orientation.
-The last dates of Bama Bound are within the time frame that international students are allowed to enter the U.S. on their student visas.
+In addition to International student orientation, Freshman and Transfer international students should register and attend a Bama Bound new student orientation session that is within the timeframe in which they are allowed to enter the U.S. on their student visa prior to their term of enrollment.
 Each orientation session gives students the opportunity to learn about the University, as well as academic programs and services offered to students.
 Students also enroll in classes for their first term at the University.
 Several orientation sessions are provided each year.
 For more information, visit orientation.ua.edu.

 Students who are admitted conditionally to the University will NOT register and attend Bama Bound orientation until they have completed their English language courses in the English Language Institute.